Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 Implementing the Concatenator example using sdbus-c++-generated stubs
 ---------------------------------------------------------------------

 sdbus-c++ ships with the native stub generator tool called `sdbus-c++-xml2cpp`.
-The tool is very similar to `dbusxx-xml2cpp` tool that comes from dbus-c++ project.
+The tool is very similar to `dbusxx-xml2cpp` tool that comes with the dbus-c++ project.

-The generator tool takes D-Bus XML IDL description of D-Bus interfaces on its input, and can be instructed to generate one or both of these: an adaptor header file for use at server side, and a proxy header file for use at client side.
+The generator tool takes D-Bus XML IDL description of D-Bus interfaces on its input, and can be instructed to generate one or both of these: an adaptor header file for use on the server side, and a proxy header file for use on the client side.
 Like this:

 ```bash
 sdbus-c++-xml2cpp database-bindings.xml --adaptor=database-server-glue.h --proxy=database-client-glue.h
 ```

-The adaptor header file contains classes that can be used to implement described interfaces.
-The proxy header file contains classes that can be used to make calls to remote objects.
+The adaptor header file contains classes that can be used to implement described interfaces (these classes represent object interfaces).
+The proxy header file contains classes that can be used to make calls to remote objects (these classes represent remote object interfaces).

 ### XML description of the Concatenator interface